itzzzH/PokePal/README.md

    Double-click pokepal.exe to launch the application.

+   Alternative you can run from Source (For Developers) *requires python 3.14 and pyQt6*

    **Important: Ensure the data/ folder stays in the same directory right alongside pokepal.exe**

-   Option 2: Run from Source (For Developers) *requires python 3.14 and pyQt6*

 🛠️ Tech